oit-ipbl/portal/setup/dockerros.md

 ```

 ### Run the ROS container
-- Please run the `igaki/melodicvnc` through the following commands
+- Please run the `igaki/melodicvnc` container by the following commands
 - 1) You must be in the melodicvnc directory by windows terminal (or powershell).
 - 2) Confirm the docker-compose.yml in the melodicvnc directory
 - 3) Execute `docker-compose up`
-  - You must not use docker desktop dashboard to run the container.
+  - You **must not use docker desktop dashboard** to run the container.

 ```sh
 PS C:\Users\????\melodicvnc> docker compose up